Python Profiling

 *PyThreadState

-- Retrieve
+- Retrieve current top frame from

 - Walk the stack frames collecting symbol names